University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 #### Per Base Sequence Content

 During the preparation of the sequencing library, the genome is randomly fragmented.
-As such we would expect to observe relatively flat horizontal lines across this plot.
-Demonstrating that we have indeed sampled fragments at random across the genome.
+As such we would expect to observe relatively flat horizontal lines across this plot, demonstrating that we have indeed sampled fragments at random across the genome.
 Depending on the GC content of the species, we might see the A and T lines tracking together but separately from the G and C lines.
 It is also relatively common to see a drift towards G towards the end of a read.
 This is because most modern Illumina sequencing is performed on a "2-colour" system and G is the absence of both colours.
 What
 ### Overrepresented Sequences

-Here we can see any sequence which are more abundant than would be expected
+Here we can see any sequence which are more abundant than would be expected.

 A normal high-throughput library will contain a diverse set of sequences but sometimes we find that some sequences are more common than we would expect.
 This can be for a range of reasons.